flavorjones/concourse-deployer/README.md

 gem 'concourse-deployer'
 ```

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install concourse-deployer
+And then run `bundle` or else install it directly with `gem install concourse-deployer`.

 ## Usage